 A Joyful place

-Saint Columbkille Partnership School's Early Childhood Program is a well-developed, research-based program that will introduce children from two years and nine months through kindergarten to the world of learning that is critical for later academic and social success in life.
+Saint Columbkille Partnership School's Early Childhood Program is a well-developed, research-based preschool program that will introduce children from two years and nine months through kindergarten to the world of learning that is critical for later academic and social success in life.

 The Early Childhood Program

 Aligning with the mission of Saint Columbkille Partnership School, the Early Childhood Program uses age-appropriate curriculum and manipulatives to engage young children in learning and play allowing for the growth and development of the whole child.
 Teachers hold degrees in early childhood education and receive support from classroom aides, coaches, and other adults to provide targeted small group instruction to meet the needs of all students.
-The program follows school-wide routines and procedures that ensure the safety and health of its students.
+The preschool program follows school-wide routines and procedures that ensure the safety and health of its students.
 The warm, caring, and curriculum-based program prepares children for the academic rigor to follow.

 Teacher to child ratio in each classroom

 The Early Childhood Academic Program includes the exploration of:

 "I love working with children and sharing in their success and accomplishments in overcoming obstacles, reaching goals, and achieving something for the first time.
 I believe teaching is incredibly rewarding and fulfilling and I feel fortunate to experience that reward everyday."-Meaghan Warner, K-2 Teacher